The Hottest Clubs in Town

 Traveling to and from the city is easy and cheap.

 For either $2 or $4 - or nothing at all- you can travel from Burlington to Waterbury to (and from) Montpelier. ...More

-Or, if you're in the NEK, you can travel from St. Johnsbury to West Danville to Marshfield to Montplier. (and from) ...More
+Or, if you're in the NEK, you can travel from St. Johnsbury to West Danville to Marshfield to Montpelier. (and from) ...More

 Interested in combining your home improvements with state of the art solar panels?
 You can with Tesla and Vermont's own Sun Common, both serving the Green Mountain State with the latest in solar technology. ...More

-Montpelier is home to the State's very best in legal and financial service, including accounting, investments, Estate Planning, and legal services. ...More
+Montpelier is home to the State's very best in legal and financial services, including accounting, investments, Estate Planning and legal representation. ...More

 Montpelier and vicinity have a number of local attractions that visitors and Vermonters enjoy year after year.

 Perhaps the largest Farmer's Market in Vermont with dozens of farm stands presenting locally grown produce, crafts, preserves and much more!
 Every Saturday 9am - 1pm. ...More